SystemSpace/Compendium/compendium.rst

 What is our goal, as of now?
   Collect as much knowledge as possible for LFE!

 Is there any information that would be more valuable in LFE?
   I suppose more cultural and technological/physics stuff helps.

+Would people in other Systems be interested in human history and culture?
+  People would be interested in anything, to be honest.

+How will we acquire our uploaded files when we're in LFE?
+  You'll get them into whatever device you're using at that moment.

+  We'll have to recode your files by hand :/

+Are the uploaded files that users submitted still kept?
+  Yes, and I plan to reopen the storage later into site (re)development.

+If someone doesn't want their storage space, can we have it added to our own free space?
+  You could also just ask me for more and give a reason.

+What kind of information can be carried over using the data storage?
+  Anything can be carried over if its fathomably usable.

+  Web apps won't work, but you can bring media files, zip archives, etc. Even encrypted lockers should work fine.

+  Don't expect every binary to work, and noncompiled languages (php, python) won't work.

+  You can try bringing php, but why would you ever want to bring the worst thing of all Life to LFE?

 Does the upgrade of Systemspace to Systemspace 2 still occur on July 1st, 2017 even though the unlink date has changed?
   No, the upgrade is at the unlink.